jasonmm/prospector-challenge/README.md

 ## Visualizer Features

 The visualizer displays the generated plots as a color gradient so you can see where the most mineral-rich areas are at a glance, and how effective your bot implementations are at finding them.
-You can mouse over the plot in visualization mode to see the exact mineral value at a given coordinate.

-Each query made by a bot
+Each query made by a bot will display as a color-coded ping on the map.
+A color-code flag icon will also be placed at the location of the highest mineral value that has been queried by each player.
+You can mouse over the plot to see the exact mineral value at a given coordinate.

 ## Questions or Concerns?